 Jennifer is the Awards & Student Membership Engagement Manager of the American Academy of Optometry & Foundation.
-Her role is to administer implementation of the AAOF programs and provide administrative support to the Director of Development.
+Her role is to administer implementation of the AAO/AAOF programs.
 Her work ethic and drive is an asset to the Foundation.
 She has an 20 year old daughter who is sophomore in college and has been happily married for 27 years.
 In her spare time she enjoys cooking and swimming.